 Figure 1.
-Potency shift of antimicrobials across different strains.
-Dose response curves for all strains and antimicrobials (without samples above limit of detection).
-Strains that were classified as susceptible according to EUCAST 2016 criteria were coloured in green, intermediary resistant strains in blue and resistant strains in red.
-No EUCAST criteria are defined for gentamicin (purple).
+Potency shift of antimicrobials across different strains of N. gonorrhoeae.
+Dose response curves for all strains and antimicrobials are shown (except samples above limit of detection).
+Strains that were classified as susceptible according to EUCAST 2016 MIC breakpoints46 were coloured in green, intermediate resistant strains in blue and resistant strains in red.
+No EUCAST criteria were defined for gentamicin (purple).
 The gradual shift of the potencies (EC50) towards higher concentrations can be observed for all antimicrobials.

 Figure 2.
-Correlation and deviations between the Etest and predicted MICs.
-(A) The correlation of Etest MIC and EC50 for the dataset used for developing the regression model (84 blinded strains examined) is shown for log transformed values.
+Correlation and deviations between the Etest MICs and predicted MICs.
+(A) Linear regression between EC50 and Etest MIC for the training data (84 strains with blinded MICs).
 The Pearson's correlation coefficient for the linear regression (blue line) was 0.87 and the confidence interval highlighted in grey.
 Slope and intercept for a perfect correlation was drawn as dashed black line for comparison.
-(B) The kernel density function of the EC50 values the training data (n=269) drawn in red (median -1.68).
-The kernel density of the predicted MICs for training and validation data (n=840) is highlighted in purple (median -0.004).
+(B) The kernel density function of the EC50 values for the training data (n=269) is shown in red (median -1.68).
+The kernel density of the predicted MICs for training and validation data (n=840) is shown in purple (median -0.004).
 (C) Deviations of predicted MICs from Etest MIC per antimicrobial (n=840).
 The boxplots show the median and 25%-75% quartiles.
 The whiskers span the range from the bottom 5% to the highest 95% of the data.
 The essential agreement (EA) is written below the boxplots.

 Figure 3.
 Contingency table with categorical errors of model predicted MICs.
-Etest MIC data were classified into the categories resistant (R), susceptible (S) and intermediate (I) according to the EUCAST 2016 criteria.44 The cutoff values (mg/L) are shown as dashed black lines.
-Predicted MIC values (n=868) are shown as point estimate (black dots) with 95% confidence interval (colored dashes).
-For some Estimates no confidence interval could be calculated (limit of detection), those were drawn as triangles.
-Correctly classified strains are drawn in green green.
-One very major errors (R to S) was found for ceftriaxone (red).
-Major errors (S to R) and were found for ceftriaxone (n=42), cefixime (n=30), azithromycin (n=5) and tetracycline (n=2).
+Etest MIC data were classified into the categories resistant (R), susceptible (S) and intermediate resistant (I) according to the EUCAST 2016 criteria.46 The cutoff values (mg/L) are shown as dashed black lines.
+Predicted MIC values (n=868) are shown as point estimates (black dots) with 95% confidence interval (colored dashes).
+For some estimates no confidence interval could be calculated (limit of detection), those were drawn as triangles.
+Correctly classified strains are drawn in green.
 Minor errors resulting from misclassifications of intermediate strains are drawn in blue.
+Major errors (S to R) were found for ceftriaxone (n=42), cefixime (n=30), azithromycin (n=5) and tetracycline (n=2).
+One very major error (R to S) was found for ceftriaxone (red).
 A high number of estimates (n=140) has confidence intervals spanning two categories.